-Grouard Northland School offers kindergarten to grade 9 programming in the hamlet of Grouard.
-Enrolment at the school has declined to 31 students over the past five years, from 75 students in 2019.
-The school population is projected to remain between 30 and 35 students over the next 10 years.
-Kindergarten enrolment in the community of Grouard is between 3 and 5 students, most years.
-The enrolment projections are based on current trends and known future projects.
-The Hamlet of Grouard is located relatively close to the City of High Prairie (33 km).
-Due to the proximity of the High Prairie, families can choose to access educational opportunities within the City.
+The Hamlet of Grouard is located relatively close to the town of High Prairie (33 km).
+Due to the proximity of the High Prairie, families can choose to access educational opportunities within the town.
 If employment opportunities increase in High Prairie, Grouard could see some renewed interest as it is within commuting distance.
 According to the federal census, there were 255 residents in 2016 in the hamlet of Grouard, and the population declined to 166 residents (-34.9%) in 2021.

-Grouard Northland School ranks above average in building condition categories, but below average in enrolment/utilization.
+Grouard Northland School ranks above average in building condition categories but below average in enrolment/utilization.
 The enrolment has dropped significantly in the last five years.
 By September 30th, 2023, enrolment was only 31 students.
-According to the last review of building condition, requirements are:
+According to the last review of the building condition, the requirements are:

 Around the exterior, the paving stones, concrete sidewalks, and surface drainage have been partially addressed for safety concerns but need complete replacement.
 The exterior brick veneer requires numerous repairs, in addition to the roof mansard, soffits, eavestrough and downpipes, which are in poor condition.
 There are several issues concerning the wall openings.
 First, the exterior windows are outdated aluminum and require replacement.
 Second, the window security shutters are not the correct application.
 Last, the outer metal doors are in poor shape and provide little in the way of heat loss mitigation.
 The exterior lighting around the school is outdated and damaged.
 Within the school, the millwork is original and beyond service life.
 Moreover, the CTS foods classroom is outdated and requires upgrading.
 Similarly, the CTS woodworking has outdated equipment; dust extraction should also be reviewed.
-Finally, the building heating, ventilation, and electrical systems are original and beyond service life expectancy.
+Finally, the building's heating, ventilation, and electrical systems are original and beyond service life expectancy.